Eugene Merle Shoemaker: Astrogeology and Apollo

 He was awarded the John Price Wetherill Medal from the Franklin Institute in 1965.
 Coming to Caltech in 1969, he started a systematic search for Earth orbit-crossing asteroids, which resulted in the discovery of several families of such asteroids, including the Apollo asteroids.
 Shoemaker advanced the idea that sudden geologic changes can arise from asteroid strikes and that asteroid strikes are common over geologic time periods.
 Previously, astroblemes were thought to be remnants of extinct volcanoes – even on the Moon.

 Comet Shoemaker–Levy 9

 In 1993, he co-discovered Comet Shoemaker–Levy 9 using the 18-inch Schmidt camera at Palomar Observatory.
 This comet was unique in that it provided the first opportunity to observe the planetary impact of a comet.
 Shoemaker–Levy 9 collided with Jupiter in July 1994.
 The resulting impact caused a massive "scar" on the face of Jupiter.

 Death

 Shoemaker spent much of his later years searching for and finding several previously unnoticed or undiscovered impact craters around the world.
-He died on July 18, 1997, during one such expedition in a head-on car collision on the remote Tanami Track, a few hundred kilometers northwest of Alice Springs, Australia.
+During one such expedition, on July 18, 1997, he died in a head-on car collision on the remote Tanami Track, a few hundred kilometers northwest of Alice Springs, Australia.
 Shoemaker's wife Carolyn was severely injured in the crash.